-- Only operate the vehicle in closed-off areas remote from public road traffic if the ABS is switched off completely. - Press the UP or DOWN button until ABS is marked.
-Press the SET button to open the submenu. - Activate the menu item using the UP or DOWN button.

-Press the SET button to switch off ABS or to select the desired ABS mode.
+- Press the SET button when the menu is closed. - Press the UP or DOWN button until Motorcycle is marked.
+Press the SET button to open the menu. - Press the UP or DOWN button until ABS is marked.
+Press the SET button to open the submenu. - Activate menu item using the UP or DOWN button. - Press the SET button to switch off ABS or to select the desired ABS mode.